 - On high heat setting for 3 hours OR

 - Low heat settings for 7 hours.

-- Then, add your pasta and cover again for an additional 30 minutes or until your pasta is cooked to your liking.
+Add your pasta and cover again for an additional 30 minutes or until your pasta is cooked to your liking.
 Just keep in mind I recommend cooking it until al dente then turning off the heat and serving immediately, or the pasta will continue cooking in the heat of your cooker and become gluggy.

-- Something else I tried was turing off my slow cooker after the recommended cook time, and adding my pasta with the heat turned off (covering the bowl with the lid).
+Something else I tried was turing off my slow cooker after the recommended cook time, and adding my pasta with the heat turned off (covering the bowl with the lid).
 The pasta still cooks in the heat of your slow-cooker, but it depends on the type of lasagna noodles you have on hand.

 Feel free to try what you have, but I do recommend dry instant lasagna sheets for the best possible outcome.

 Then…prepare to be lasagna mesmerised without having to run three hours afterwards to work it off.

 Sausage Eggplant Lasagna

 - 1 pound (500 g) lean ground beef mince